PalaeoClimateModellingUK/PMIP7_docs/UK_PMIP_Runs.md

 ### HadGEM3-GC5-central
 [past2future](https://past2future.org/) have adopted this as their main UK model.
 * Bristol will perform the lgm and Eocene.
-* Leeds will do the latePliocene.
+* Leeds will do the latePliocene and midHolocene.
 * BAS will do the abrupt-127k and lig127k.
-* _Someone_ will do the midHolocene.

 ### UKESM2
 This model will be available from July 2026.
 ARCHER2 shuts down in Nov 2026.
 There are no immediate plans to undertake PMIP simulations with this model.